The best epic fantasy book series through the ages

 A Chorus of Dragons series by Jenn Lyons

-It’s clear from the first few pages of Jenn Lyon’s debut, The Ruin of Kings, that the series has epic aspirations – prophecies, multiple narrators, dense worldbuilding – but also that it’s not content to blindly follow the signposts.
+It’s clear from the first few pages of Jenn Lyon’s debut, The Ruin of Kings, that this fantasy series has epic aspirations – prophecies, multiple narrators, dense worldbuilding – but also that it’s not content to blindly follow the signposts.
 Even the format itself is a mischievous twist on the norm – as the book exists diegetically in the fantasy world itself.
 In other words, the novel we read is also a story within the book, presented as a true account of events.
 We realize it’s been compiled by a shadowy third party, from various sources.
 And it also includes this figure’s annotations to the ‘story’s’ text - which are often amusingly pedantic or argumentative.

 Jenn is a bold new voice in fantasy fiction, and not just because of her ambitious storytelling or the shamelessly tough way she treats her poor protagonists!
 It’s because she skillfully subverts the very tropes that so inspired her.
 Book two in the series, The Name of All Things, sees Kihrin continue to search for those named in the prophecy and come face to face with his old enemy Relos Var.